Date of Award

 The problem is inherently challenging as structured motif patterns are segmented into several boxes separated by variable size gaps for each instance.
 These boxes may not be exact copies, but may have multiple mismatched positions.
 The challenge is extenuated by the lack of resources for real datasets covering a wide range of possible cases.
 Also, incomplete annotation of real data leads to the discovery of unknown motifs that may be regarded as false positives.
 Furthermore, current algorithms demand unreasonable amount of prior knowledge to successfully extract the target pattern.

 The contributions of this research are four new algorithms.
 First, SMGenerate generates simulated datasets of implanted motifs that covers a wide range of biologically possible cases.
 Second, SMAlign aligns a pair of structured motifs optimally and efficiently given their gap constraints.
 Third, SMCluster produces multiple alignment of structured motifs through hierarchical clustering using SMAlign's affinity score.
 Finally, SMExtract extracts structured motifs from a set of sequences by using SMCluster to construct the target pattern from the top reported two-box patterns (fragments), extracted using an existing algorithm (Exmotif) and a two-box template.
 The main advantage of SMExtract is its efficiency to extract longer degenerate patterns while requiring less prior knowledge, about the pattern to be extracted, than current algorithms.

 Alobaid, Faisal Abdulmalek, "Alignment, Clustering and Extraction of Structured Motifs in DNA Promoter Sequences" (2012).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 322.
+322.